pts/pymediafileinfo/README.txt

     If you need many more, see FAQ entry Q3.

 Q3.
-What are the alternative of mediafileinfo.py?
+What are the alternatives of mediafileinfo.py?

 A3.
+Some of them:

     * MediaInfo (https://mediaarea.net/en/MediaInfo) is a library in C++ with the command-line tool mediainfo(1) and also some GUI tools.
 It